Content

 > Find your registrar

-> Complete the Care and Responsibility Declaration online on borger.dk (in Danish only)
+> Complete 'the Declaration of Care and Parental Responsibility' online on borger.dk (in Danish only)

-> Find the Care and Responsibility Declaration on paper (in Danish only)
+> Download 'the Declaration of Care and Parental Responsibility' on paper (in Danish only)

 If the mother is unmarried - the mother wants sole custody

-If the mother is unmarried, and you do not want joint custody, the father/co-mother must still be registered and you will be contacted by the Agency of Family Law.
+If the mother is unmarried, and you do not want joint custody, the father/co-mother must still be registered and you will be contacted by Familieretshuset (the Agency of Family Law).

 > Read more about acknowledgement of paternity/co-motherhood on borger.dk (in Danish only)